 Students should submit a draft of the thesis to all committee members four weeks prior to the final examination meeting.
 At the meeting, students should have available for signature the prepared Master's Plan A Form III - Thesis Evaluation and Master's Plan A Form IV - Thesis Submission (from Graduate Division).
 The student should submit the Graduate Division forms to the Graduate Specialist.
 After any necessary revisions, students should then submit their thesis to Graduate Division.
 Refer to the current Style and Policy Manual for Theses and Dissertations document (from Graduate Division) for proper format style for the thesis.

-In addition to the above general requirements, Plan B students must also take a minimum of 18 credits in graduate level courses numbered 600 and above.
-These credits may apply toward the general 30-credit minimum and the Department of Anthropology 18-credit minimum.
+In addition to the above general requirements, Plan B students must also take a minimum of 18 credits in graduate-level courses numbered 600 and above.
+These credits may apply toward the general 30- or 31-credit minimum and the Department of Anthropology 18- or 19-credit minimum, depending on the student’s primary area of focus.
 ANTH 699: Directed Reading and Research does not count towards these 600-level credits.

 Plan B students must write three scholarly papers on anthropological topics, one of which must be a research proposal.
 It is suggested that students write the research proposal during their second year in residence after or while enrolled in ANTH 710: Seminar in Research Methods or ANTH 711: Seminar in Research Design.